hageyahhoo/Agile2020/proposal.md

 I hope these ideas will help innovate your testing activities.

+⭐️Advice from Lisa
+The abstract could be more concise and more generic.
+I don't think we need to know specifically who you worked for.
+The first line of the abstract gives no real clue to the content of the talk.
+It sounds like you were put in charge managing a project, but that doesn't seem to be the case.
+Can you make that more clear and a bit more concise in the part that precedes "In this talk, I will tell you..."

 # Learning Outcomes
 - Identify the importance and ways **to obtain consent from decision-makers, developers, testers, and other stakeholders** to proceed with test-related improvement activities.